-We are conducting the ACHieve Study, a multi-center natural history study designed to gain insight into the experiences of pediatric subjects with ACH.
-ACHieve will study growth velocity, body proportionality, and comorbidities over time in children with ACH up to eight years old.
-No study medication will be administered.
+In 2019, we initiated the ACHieve Study, a five-year, multi-center natural history study designed to gain insight into the experiences of pediatric patients with achondroplasia.
+ACHieve is designed to evaluate growth velocity, body proportionality, and comorbidities over time in children with achondroplasia up to eight years old.
+No study medication will be administered in the ACHieve Study.